All Episodes

 That is the lead in the New York Times.

-And of course, by some leaders, the New York Times means a couple of inside the beltway polsters, and a third polster from something called Latino Decisions.
+And of course, by some leaders, the New York Times means a couple of Inside the Beltway pollsters and a third pollster from something called Latino Decisions.

 But this is what passes for journalism at the New York Times.

-They actually have a cite three polls here to produce this result.
+They actually have cite three polls here to produce this result.

 Both the president and the Republican Party confront risks here, said Bill McInturf, Republican pollster.

-While the anger for Mr. Obama is being perceived as overstepping his boundaries, McIntyre said the Republicans' risk is opposing his action without an appropriate tenor, and thereby alienating the Latino community.
+While the anger for Mr. Obama is being perceived as overstepping his boundaries, McInturf said, the Republicans' risk is opposing his action without an appropriate tenor and thereby alienating the Latino community.

-Mitt Romney got twenty-seven percent of the Hispanic vote.
+Mitt Romney got 27% of the Hispanic vote.

 How much more can they be alienated?